Sunday, 14 June 2020

 Kangaroo Creek

-Once safely across the river, the Engadine Track makes a stiff climb away from Kangaroo Creek, following the course of Tuckawa Rill and leading out of the valley.
-It emerges into an impressive wooded area - the Bottle Forest.
-The forest is popular with mountain bikers thanks to the network of tracks which wind through the trees.
-As I was strolling through the woods, I decided to extend the walk by returning to Kangaroo Creek by way of the Bottle Forest Trail.
+Once safely across the creek, the Engadine Track begins a stiff climb away from Kangaroo Creek, following the course of Tuckawa Rill and leading out of the valley.
+It emerges into an impressive wooded area known as the Bottle Forest, popular with mountain bikers thanks to the network of tracks winding through the trees.
+As I strolled through the woods, I decided to extend the walk by looping back to Kangaroo Creek via the Bottle Forest Trail.

 The Engadine Track